UniFi Video Troubleshooting Issues with Playing and Downloading Recordings

 External Storage Device is Not Mounted

-If external storage is used as the recording target, such as an external connected via USB or a NAS appliance, it is possible that the device has unexpectedly become unmounted.
+If external storage is used as the recording target, such as an external hard drive connected via USB or a NAS appliance, it is possible that the device has unexpectedly become unmounted.
 In some cases, the storage may not successfully mount after the NVR is rebooted, or the device may become unavailable during operation due to a disconnect, network issue, or configuration change.

 Access the storage path on the NVR via SSH or Windows Explorer as applicable, and verify that the expected storage size is available and the storage is correctly mounted with appropriate permissions.
 In certain scenarios it is possible that UniFi Video may be writing to the local mount path while the storage device is unmounted, effectively consuming storage on the root or C:\ drive and interfering with the mount process.